 If the bus belongs to a private school, the process is different and may follow the same rules as a privately-owned bus.

 Columbia Accidents Involving a Privately-Owned Bus

 When the driver of a privately-owned bus causes a crash, we can often hold the employer liable.
 This is usually a bus company, tour company, or other large corporation.
-We can file an insurance claim based on the employer’s liability insurance policy or litigate your case if the insurance company refuses to offer you a fair settlement.
+We can file an insurance claim with the employer’s liability insurance provider or litigate your case if the insurance company refuses to offer you a fair settlement.

 Navigating the Bus Accident Claims Process in Columbia, SC

-While common law often limits the ability to hold a government agency liable for its negligence, the South Carolina Tort Claims Act (SCTA) allows us to follow a specific process to attempt to collect compensation for your bus accident-related damages.
-We can help you follow this strict protocol, ensuring you meet all administrative criteria to recover the money you need.
+While common law often limits the ability to hold a government agency liable for its negligence, you may have some options.
+The South Carolina Tort Claims Act (SCTA) mandates that we follow a specific process to attempt to collect compensation for your bus accident-related damages.
+We can help you follow this strict protocol, ensuring you meet all administrative criteria.

 This administrative process requires us to investigate your case and identify: